 - Rapid Mononucleosis

 - Sed Rate

 - All other lab tests will be sent to Duke Health or LabCorp and will be billed to your insurance.

-Student Health is now offering virtual visits over a secure online platform so students can consult directly with our providers using their personal devices.
+Student Health will soon be offering virtual visits over a secure online platform so students can consult directly with our providers using their personal devices.